-The nature of fiber cement helps proffer certain advantages that are helping it make a comeback into the world of construction include:
+The nature of fiber cement helps proffer certain advantages that are helping it make a comeback into the world of construction including:

-- Resistance to rust, insect, fire, frost, rain, and wind and chemical attack- This is a huge selling point for the material and adds more their strength.
+- Resistance to rust, insect, fire, frost, rain, wind and chemical attack- This is a huge selling point for the material and adds more strength.

 - Excellent thermal and noise insulation properties.

-- Vapor permeability, which reduces the risk of condensation.
+- Vapor permeability reduces the risk of condensation.

 - Installs fast and firm- Count on fiber cement to help you complete your home flawlessly.
-They fit without the hassle and less breakage during the construction.
+They fit without the hassle and have less breakage during construction.